jchandleroneal/microsoft-movie-analysis/README.md

 ----
-## Given the available data, we chose tables that included information about actors, movie bundget / gross returns, and movie rating.
-After retreiving our information from the tables, we hypothesized that actors / actresses who appeared repeatedly (more that ten times) in the most profitable films would likely appear in the most successful films (films that had a profit at or above 300 million dollars and a tomatometer rating above 85).
+## After retreiving our information from the tables, we hypothesized that actors / actresses who appeared repeatedly (more that ten times) in the most profitable films would likely appear in the most successful films (films that had a profit at or above 300 million dollars and a tomatometer rating above 85).
 ---